Ali-Mikael/Pen-testing/h2-dora.md

   - The VMs can reach each other

-## Virtual network
+## Option 1
-I'm using the default virtual network provided and managed by `libvirt`.
+Using the default virtual network provided and managed by `libvirt`.

-By issuing the command `$ ip a` we can notice the bridge device `virbr0` which acts kind of like the switch for the virtual network logically speaking.
+By issuing the command `$ ip a` we can notice the bridge device `virbr0` which acts as a virtual switch.

 <img width="1674" height="132" alt="2026-04-04-20:05:37" src="https://github.com/user-attachments/assets/e37d5b4a-d886-4568-ac66-41756ae57727" />